Products

 Dr. Rob Wessman, Vice President of Ethics, Safety, and Learning Innovation at SchoolAI

-We disagree with the pause.
-We agree with the tests.
-Most AI products in classrooms today cannot meet them.
-Districts should not accept any that cannot.
-Here is how SchoolAI answers each.
+Most AI products in classrooms today cannot meet the basic standard of good learning design.
+Schools should not accept any that cannot.
+Here is how SchoolAI answers each test.

 1. Learning outcomes, not cognitive offloading

 We have two years of externally validated evidence that this works.
-In a study of 13,882 student-AI conversations across 82 teachers in Utah's Jordan School District (55,000 students, 68 schools), critical thinking rose 28% between October 2023 and October 2025.
-Conversations showing the highest levels of thinking, the analysis, evaluation, and creation levels of Bloom's Taxonomy, more than doubled.
+Jordan School District in Utah runs 68 schools and 55,000 students.
+A two-year study tracked 13,882 student-AI conversations across 82 teachers.
+Between October 2023 and October 2025, critical thinking rose 28%.
+Conversations reaching the highest levels of Bloom's Taxonomy (analysis, evaluation, and creation) more than doubled.
 Gains held across every subject and grade level studied.
-The study received ESSA Tier 3 certification following external review by Instructure.
+The study received ESSA Tier 3 certification following external review by researchers at Instructure.

-The most important finding for districts is what drove those gains.
-Teachers who actively designed learning experiences on the platform showed significant improvement; teachers with minimal usage did not.
+The most important finding is what drove those gains.
+Teachers who actively designed learning experiences on the platform showed significant improvement.
+Teachers with minimal usage did not.
 AI did not raise the cognitive bar by itself.
 Teachers raised it, with AI as the instrument.
-That is the model of AI in education we believe in.
+That distinction matters more than any feature we could name.

 2. Safer than the realistic alternative

 No technology in a child's life is absolutely safe.
 Not paper books, not pencils, not classroom pets.
-The right question is comparative: does supervised, teacher-mediated classroom AI make students safer than the unsupervised consumer AI they already use at home?
-We believe the answer is yes, by a wide margin.
+The right question is does supervised, teacher-mediated classroom AI make students safer than the unsupervised consumer AI they already use at home?
+The answer is yes, by a wide margin.

 The chatbot harms that have rightly alarmed the public have happened with consumer products outside school oversight, where no adult sees the conversation.
 Inside SchoolAI, the architecture is the safeguard.
-Our Critical Alerts system flags concerning conversations to school staff in real time.
-A four-tier escalation process governs how incidents are handled, with named human responsibility at every level.
-Content is age-banded for K–7 and 8–12.
-Image generation is gated with universal loophole guards against educational reframing.
+Our Critical Alerts system flags concerning conversations to school staff through real-time dashboards and alert emails.
+Every alert is monitored with humans responsible at each step and content is age-banded for K-7 and 8-12.
+Students cannot say a harmful image request is a school assignment to get around our guardrails.
+We built against that specifically.

 These are not features bolted onto a chatbot.
 They are the conditions under which we believe AI should ever interact with a child.
-Banning supervised, instrumented AI from schools does not make students safer.
-It pushes them toward the consumer AI in their pockets, which has none of the same protections, and where the harms keep happening.
+Banning supervised AI from schools does not make students safer.
+It pushes them toward the consumer AI in their pockets that alerts no one, even when the AI itself is concerned.
+That's where the harms keep happening.

 Removing supervised AI from classrooms does not reduce student AI use.
 It moves it home.
 Unsupervised, unmediated, with no teacher in the loop.
 That is the worst of both worlds for academic integrity.

-SchoolAI is structured against this from the design level up.
-Spaces give teachers full real-time visibility into every student conversation: who is working, what they are asking, where they are stuck, where they are shortcutting.
+SchoolAI is built against this by design.
+Spaces give teachers full real-time visibility into every student conversation: who is working, what they are asking, where they are stuck, where they are looking for shortcuts.
 Educators set the scope, the context, the rules, and the resources of every session.
-Dot is structured to scaffold thinking rather than to produce homework.
-It pushes students toward their own reasoning rather than handing them a finished answer.
+Dot is built as a teaching assistant that helps each student think, not do their homework for them.

 The path to academic integrity in the AI era is not less supervised AI.
-It is more of student AI use happening where a teacher can see it.
+It is student AI use that happens where a teacher can see it and guide learning moments.

 4. Privacy, equity, and the things we cannot bluff

 The four areas in this test are also the easiest places in AI marketing to make claims that do not survive contact with reality.
 Privacy, civil rights, ethics, climate.
-We try to claim only what we can defend.
+We’ll claim only what we can defend.

-On equity, our IEP drafting tool reflects in product form a commitment to the students public education most often underserves: faster IDEA-compliant work for the educators serving neurodivergent students.
-Our work on bias and fair representation is an active program, not a completed one, to make sure surface-level stereotypes do not make it to instruction.
+On equity, our IEP drafting tool exists because special education teachers spend too much time on compliance documentation and not enough on students.
+It produces faster IDEA-compliant drafts for the educators serving neurodivergent students.
+Our work on bias and fair representation is an active program, not a completed one.
+Surface-level stereotypes have no place in instruction, and we work to make sure they do not get there.

 Climate is where we owe the most honesty.
 We are an application-layer company and do not train the underlying models, so the largest portion of AI's environmental cost is not within our direct control.
-Within our control are the design choices: pedagogy that scaffolds focused student work rather than rewarding the sprawling sessions consumer AI optimizes for.
-Less inference per learning outcome, pedagogy and efficiency pulling in the same direction.
+What is within our control is how we design the learning experience.
+Pedagogy that scaffolds focused work produces less inference per learning outcome than the sprawling sessions consumer AI is built to encourage.
+Efficiency and good teaching pull in the same direction here.
 We will meet credible disclosure standards before they are required of us.

 5. Built around teachers, by architecture

 This is the test we hold most strongly, and the principle the product is built around.
-Most AI in education is consumer AI in a school skin: a chatbot students talk to.
+Most AI in education is consumer AI wrapped in a school skin: a chatbot students plug in and talk to.
 SchoolAI is the inverse.
-A teacher-facing platform with student-facing surfaces, where the educator orchestrates, monitors, and intervenes.
+A teacher-facing platform with student-facing surfaces, where the educator orchestrates, monitors, circulates the room, and intervenes.

 Spaces put teachers in real-time view of student work.
-Our tools do not produce student-facing content or replace educator judgment.
+Our tools do not replace educator judgment.
 Critical Alerts route concerning conversations to school staff so a human, not an algorithm, decides what happens next.
-The pedagogical reasoning behind Dot's responses is surfaced to teachers, not hidden, so educators can see the instructional logic and override it when their professional judgment says otherwise.
+Teachers partner with Dot to develop high-quality materials drawing on evidence-grounded pedagogy, not AI slop.

-This architecture is the reason a SchoolAI classroom is a teacher's classroom.
+This architecture is the reason a SchoolAI classroom is an extension of a teacher's classroom.
 The platform does not run in parallel to instruction.
 It sits inside it.
-For the most vulnerable students, including neurodivergent students, at-risk students, and students of low socioeconomic status, a teacher in the loop is non-negotiable.
+For the most vulnerable students, a teacher in the loop is non-negotiable.
+For advanced students, the technology unlocks learning at their pace.
 That is how we built it.
 That is the only way we believe it should be built.

 The AI children experience in schools should meet a higher standard than the AI in their pockets.
-They also deserve to graduate ready for a workforce where AI is a baseline expectation rather than unfamiliar with the tools their work will require.
-That is the standard we build to, and the standard we would welcome regulation holding every vendor to.
+They also deserve to graduate ready for a workforce where AI is a baseline expectation, not a foreign concept.
+We welcome regulations that hold every vendor to that standard.

 The two-year critical thinking study referenced above, "SchoolAI Makes Students Think," is available at schoolai.com/research, along with our broader evidence portfolio.